project-chip/connectedhomeip/silabs_examples/unify-matter-pc/linux/src/tests/README.md

-# Unify matter bridge unit testing
+# Unify matter pc unit testing

-The Matter bridge test infrastructure leverages the test ecosystem of Matter itself.
+The Matter PC test infrastructure leverages the test ecosystem of Matter itself.
 Writing a unit test is done with the NL Unit test framework and Matter helper functions.
 Please refer to [Test example](TestExample.cpp) for an example of how to write a simple unit test.
 After writing a unit test remember to add the source file in the [BUILD.gn](BUILD.gn).

 ## Build the docker container (host compilation)